 These viruses generally don’t let you log in to your computer or mobile device, even they overlay your web browser and display a message like you have done some crime, that’s why you have been blocked from accessing the internet or your PC or mobile device.
 And to unlock the screen they demand some money.

-2. Crypton Ransomware:
+2. Crypton Ransomware

-These kinds of attack will encrypt your user files as well as system files.
-Encrypting system files may result in Showing lock screens during boot of your OS and when user files are encrypted whenever you try to open that file it will generally display a message to pay ransom to get the decryption key.
+These kinds of attacks will encrypt your user files as well as system files.
+Encrypting system files may result in Showing lock screens during the boot of your OS and when user files are encrypted whenever you try to open that file it will generally display a message to pay ransom to get the decryption key.

-The appearance of Ransomware Attack:
+The Appearance of Ransomware Attack

 Recent Ransomware cases: